ArtifactForms/MeshLibCore/README.md

 I could build up on some small knowledge I gathered through my internship several years before.
 At this time I worked together with university students from the field of product design.
 This was also the time I got in touch with a programming language called 'Processing' for the first time.
 And I was hooked from day one.
-Processing is a language created to help people to learn programming in a visual context.
+Processing is a language created with the intension to help people to learn programming in a visual context.
 If you are interested to find out more went to [processing.org](https://processing.org).
 But processing is not absolutely necessary, cause the core of the library is decoupled from the processing environment.
 Nevertheless processing provides a convinent way to display constructed meshes through it's rendering pipeline.
 Under the hood processing makes use of *JAVA*, *JAVA2D* and *OPENGL*.